RobertOfTaiwan/SudokuStudyLib/docs/source/program.rst

-Start Programming to Solve a Sudoku
+﻿Start Programming to Solve a Sudoku
 ===================================

 When we have created a sudoku simulate world in the computer to solve a sudoku, now we should go ahead to implement some methods which we solve it in our own hands.